-Further information on the calculation of loss reserves and the risks associated with them is provided in the risk disclosures section from page 137.
+Further information on the calculation of loss reserves and the risks associated with them is provided in the risk disclosures section from page 145.
 The risks associated with general insurance contracts are complex and do not readily lend themselves to meaningful sensitivity analysis.
 The impact of an unreported event could lead to a significant increase in the Group's loss reserves.
-The Group believes that the loss reserves established are adequate, however a 20.0% increase in estimated losses would lead to a \$258.2 million (31 December 2020 - \$190.6 million) increase in gross loss reserves and a \$174.5 million (31 December 2020 - \$122.8 million) increase in net loss reserves.
-During the year the Group refined its reserving methodology to make our margin more explicit as we transition to IFRS 17.
+The Group believes that the loss reserves established are adequate, however, a 20.0% increase in estimated losses would lead to a \$356.2 million (31 December 2021 - \$258.2 million) increase in gross loss reserves and a \$237.7 million (31 December 2021 - \$174.5 million) increase in net loss reserves.